mmasr-jsx/Far_Away_List/README.md

 Just a list, made to get in touch for the first time with react State, and react components

+Credits to "The Ultimate React Course 2024: React, Next.js, Redux & More" Created by Jonas Schmedtmann

 ## Available Scripts

 In the project directory, you can run: